 Nippon Professional Baseball (NPB) has a rich origin tracing back to the late 19th century.
 Baseball in Japan started in 1872, when American professor Horace Wilson introduced the sport at Kaisei Academy in Tokyo.
 By 1878, Hiroshi Hiraoka, a railway engineer educated in the United States, founded the first organized adult baseball team known as the Shinbashi Athletic Club Athletics.

 Professional baseball in Japan had an early start, with the first team established in 1920, though it didn’t last long.
 Nonetheless, the spirit of professional baseball endured.
-In 1934, Yomiuri Shimbun president Matsutarō Shōriki significantly advanced the sport’s popularity by organizing a legendary Japanese all-star team event.
+In 1934, Yomiuri Shimbun president Matsutarō Shōriki significantly advanced the sport’s popularity by organizing a legendary Japanese all-star team event, akin to the promotional efforts seen in the roberto clemente professional baseball league.
 This noteworthy tour featured American MLB legends like Babe Ruth, Lou Gehrig, and Jimmie Foxx, captivating fans and securing baseball’s place in Japanese culture.

 Structure of the League